SPEC-RL: Accelerating On-Policy Reinforcement Learning with Speculative Rollouts: Related Work

 \paragraph{Speculative decoding.} Speculative decoding has become a widely studied technique for accelerating the generation process. \cite{leviathan2023speculativedecoding} first proposed using a lightweight draft model to propose tokens, which are then verified by a stronger target model.
 Subsequent works extended this principle in several directions.
 Medusa~\citep{cai2024medusa} attaches multiple proposal heads to increase parallelism, while Cascade Speculative Drafting~\citep{chen2024cascade} chains multiple draft–target stages for additional speedups.
 Other variants study accepting multiple tokens at once~\citep{qin2024optimized-multi-token-accept} or verifying blocks of tokens instead of single steps~\citep{sun2024block-verify}.
-These methods, however, are designed for inference and typically require extra draft models or added heads.
-In contrast, we adapt speculative decoding to RLVR training by reusing outputs from the prior policy as drafts and verifying them under the current policy, enabling prefix reuse during rollout without additional models and remaining compatible with high-throughput rollout engines.
+We adapt speculative decoding to RLVR training by reusing outputs from the prior policy as drafts and verifying them under the current policy, enabling prefix reuse during rollout without additional models and remaining compatible with high-throughput rollout engines.